nubenum/reverse-proxy-cheatsheet-request-response/README.md

 # Reverse Proxy Cheatsheet as a Request-Response Sequence Diagram

-Trying to understand, what headers and bodies the requests and responses between client, reverse proxy and backend actually contain.
+Trying to understand what headers and bodies the requests and responses between client, reverse proxy and backend actually contain.

 ## Getting Host, Port and Scheme right